turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 #### Turn and Talk

 With a partner, take turns explaining how the the following JavaScript code would be translated by the interpreter.
 While one person is speaking, the other person should be diagramming this process.
-Your diagram should include columns for the call stack, the global execution context (as well as any local contexts), and global memory.
+Your diagram should include a column with rows for the call stack, the global execution context (as well as any local contexts), and global memory.

 ```js
 var myNum = 21;